 After reading the above section, it feels safe to assume that once the stress converges in a particular part of the structure, using the same element size elsewhere should lead to converged solutions.
 However, this is not a valid assumption.

 Hence, in the presence of fillets, it is generally more reasonable to assume an actual radius and then refine the region using a sufficient number of elements.
-For more details on mesh singularities, we could recommend a recent article on the SimScale blog titled “Mesh Size Influence on Mechanical Stress Concentration”.
+For more details on mesh singularities, we recommend our recent article on the SimScale blog titled “Mesh Size Influence on Mechanical Stress Concentration”.

 How to Measure Convergence

-So now that the importance of convergence has been discussed, how can convergence be measured?
+So now that the importance of convergence has been discussed, how can it be measured?
 What is a quantitative measure for convergence?
 One way to measure it would be to compare with analytical solutions or experimental results.

 As shown in Fig. 07, several errors can be defined for displacement, strains, and stresses.
 These errors could be used for comparison, and they would need to reduce with mesh refinement.
 However, in a FEM mesh, the quantities are calculated at various points (nodal and Gauss).
 In this case, where and at how many points should the error be calculated?

 Alternatively, norms are defined such that the averaged errors over the entire structure or part of the structure can be calculated.
 As shown in Fig. 08, the error norms can also be compared to the size of the element.
 Here “c” is a constant of proportionality, while “h” is the element size, as defined in Fig. 08.
 Hence, several errors such as L2 and energy error norms can be defined as below: